clojureman/label-printer/README.md

 **Important Notes:**

 * **Virtual Environment:** This script requires a virtual environment named `venv` to be present in the same directory.
 Ensure you have created and activated it before running the script.
 The script will check for the existence and activation of this virtual environment.
+This check can be skipped with the `--skip_venv_check` flag.
 * This script relies on the `brother_ql` command-line tool being installed and accessible within your activated virtual environment.
 * Ensure that your Brother label printer is properly configured and connected to your system.
 * The script will only process files that are added to the watched folder *after* the script has started running.
 Existing PNG files in the folder at the time of startup will not be processed.